AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ### But RSCs Are In The Virtual DOM

 ## Refetching and Reconciliation
+It's worth noting here that you can also take RSCs and generate the HTML and Payload while building the app, thus SSG instead of SSR.
+However since SSG happens only once as part of deployment, and not when a user requests the page, there will never be anything new to refetch.

 ## The Bundle Size Confusion
 ***Bundle size and bandwidth usage are not the same thing.***